Aaliyah: 2001: Aaliyah and Queen of the Damned

 After completing Romeo Must Die, Aaliyah began to work on her second film, Queen of the Damned.
 She played the role of an ancient vampire, Queen Akasha, which she described as a "manipulative, crazy, sexual being".
 Filming both Romeo Must Die and Queen of the Damned delayed the release of the album.
 Aaliyah had not intended for her albums to have such a gap between them.
 "I wanted to take a break after One in a Million to just relax, think about how I wanted to approach the next album.
 Then, when I was ready to start back up, "Romeo" happened, and so I had to take another break and do that film and then do the soundtrack, then promote it.
 The break turned into a longer break than I anticipated."
+Ultimately, she filmed Queen of the Damned and recorded her third album at the same time so that it could be released in 2001.
 Aaliyah enjoyed balancing her singing and acting careers.
 Though she called music a "first" for her, she also had been acting since she was young and had wanted to begin acting "at some point in my career", but "wanted it to be the right time and the right vehicle" and felt Romeo Must Die "was it".
 Connie Johnson of the Los Angeles Times argued that Aaliyah having to focus on her film career may have caused her to not give the album "the attention it merited."

 During the recording stages for the album, Aaliyah's publicist disclosed that the album's release date was most likely in October 2000.
-Ultimately she finished recording the album in March 2001; after a year of recording tracks that began in March of the previous year.
+Eventually, she finished recording the album in March 2001; after a year of recording tracks that began in March of the previous year.